microsoft/DeepSpeed/blogs/ulysses-offload/README.md

 chunking, which allows for the training of LLMs with sequence lengths up to 2 million tokens on just 4 A100-40GB GPUs.
-By breaking down the sequence into manageable chunks and processing them in a pipelined manner, FPDT significantly reduces the memory footprint while maintaining high computational efficiency.
+By breaking down the sequence into manageable chunks and processing them in a pipelined manner, Ulysses-Offload significantly reduces the memory footprint while maintaining high computational efficiency.
 This method ensures that the GPUs are utilized effectively, even when dealing with extremely long sequences.